Justaus3r/Xile/README.md

 - [x] Support for changing directories
 - [x] Support for listing directories
 - [x] Support for creating files and directories
-- [x] Support for deleting files anf directories
+- [x] Support for deleting files and directories
 - [ ] Support for Formatting Drives
 - [x] Clears console
 - [x] Read files